oddlama/agenix-rekey/README.md

       # All these secrets will be generated first and their paths are
       # passed to the `script` as `deps` when this secret is being generated.
       # You can refer to age secrets of other systems, as long as all relevant systems
-      # are passed to the agenix-rekey app definition via the nixosConfigurations parameter.
+      # are passed to the agenix-rekey app definition via the nixosConfigurations and/or
+      # darwinConfigurations parameters.
       dependencies = [
         # A local secret
         config.age.secrets.basic-auth-pw